cloudblog004/fantasticfoodies/content/en/posts/2872-steps-to-prepare-ultimate-one-pan-lemon-parmesan-chicken-and-asparagus.md

 recipeinstructions:
 - "Preheat oven to 400"
 - "Line baking sheet with parchment"
-- "Place flour and S&amp;P in one bowl"
+- "Place flour and S&P in one bowl"
 - "Put 6 Tbs melted butter, 2 cloves garlic, zest and juice of 1 lemon in second bowl"
-- "In a third bowl, combine Panko, Parmesan, S&amp;P, garlic powder and parsley.
+- "In a third bowl, combine Panko, Parmesan, S&P, garlic powder and parsley.
 Blend"
 - "Dredge chicken on each side in flour, then butter mixture, and into Panko mixture"
 - "Place on baking sheet"
 - "Repeat until each piece is coated"